RedisLabs/redislabs-docs/content/rc/cloud-integrations/gcp-marketplace/team-management.md

 ---

 {{<banner-article bannerColor="#fff8dc">}}
 This article applies to an earlier Google Cloud marketplace listing.
-For the current [Redis Cloud Flexible - Pay as You Go](https://console.cloud.google.com/marketplace/product/redis-marketplace-isaas/redis-enterprise-cloud-flexible-plan) listing, manage your team through the [Access Management]({{<relref "/rc/cloud-integrations/gcp-marketplace/">}}) screen.
-See [Flexible subscriptions with Google Cloud Marketplace]({{<relref "/rc/cloud-integrations/gcp-marketplace/">}}) for more information.
+For the current [Redis Cloud - Pay as You Go](https://console.cloud.google.com/marketplace/product/redis-marketplace-isaas/redis-enterprise-cloud-flexible-plan) listing, manage your team through the [Access Management]({{<relref "/rc/cloud-integrations/gcp-marketplace/">}}) screen.
+See [Sign up for Redis Cloud with Google Cloud Marketplace]({{<relref "/rc/cloud-integrations/gcp-marketplace/">}}) for more information.
 {{</banner-article>}}

 If you subscribed to Redis Cloud through Google Cloud Marketplace using the **Redis Cloud** listing, use the IAM section of the Google Cloud console to manage your team.